TheThinkingHome/device_sentinel/README.md

 Worked on in this order:

-- **Signal alerts.** Weak links are already found, charted, and listed; they do not yet reach your phone, because the judgment is still learning what a real failure looks like across enough hardware to be trusted.
-Alerting ships when the formula has earned it, not before.
+- **Signal alerts.** Weak links are already found, charted, and listed; they do not yet reach your phone.
+Nobody yet knows which signal pattern predicts a device actually failing: a link can sit low for months and never miss a report, and another can look healthy and drop out weekly.
+Alerting on that today would mean warnings about devices that are fine, which teaches you to ignore the one that is not.

+  What settles it is meshes that misbehave. **If yours does, you can help.** Open an issue titled **contribute signal**, attach a diagnostics download and your signal report from `config/www/device_sentinel/signal_report.html`, and say which devices actually give you trouble and how often.
+A healthy mesh cannot answer the question, however long it runs.
 - **The signal trail on an alert.** The last few readings before a device went dark, attached to the alert.
 Forty, thirty-two, twenty-four, then gone tells you the link died.
 Two hundred, two hundred and one, then gone tells you to look elsewhere.
 - **A dashboard card.** One card showing the problem list, the counts, and the maintenance state, installable from HACS beside the integration.